javalin/website/pages/docs/docs.md

-result("result")                      // set result stream to specified string (overwrites any previously set result) result(byteArray)                     // set result stream to specified byte array (overwrites any previously set result) result(inputStream)                   // set result stream to specified input stream (overwrites any previously set result) future(future, callback)              // set the result to be a future, see async section (overwrites any previously set result) writeSeekableStream(inputStream)      // write content immediately as seekable stream (useful for audio and video) resultStream()                        // get current result stream resultString()                        // get current result stream as string (if possible), and reset result stream resultFuture()                        // get current result future contentType("type")                   // set the response content type header("name", "value")               // set response header by name (can be used with Header.HEADERNAME) redirect("/path", code)               // redirect to the given path with the given status code
+result("result")                      // set result stream to specified string (overwrites any previously set result) result(byteArray)                     // set result stream to specified byte array (overwrites any previously set result) result(inputStream)                   // set result stream to specified input stream (overwrites any previously set result) future(futureSupplier)                // set the result to be a future, see async section (overwrites any previously set result) writeSeekableStream(inputStream)      // write content immediately as seekable stream (useful for audio and video) result()                              // get current result stream as string (if possible), and reset result stream contentType("type")                   // set the response content type header("name", "value")               // set response header by name (can be used with Header.HEADERNAME) redirect("/path", code)               // redirect to the given path with the given status code